framework2232/framework2232.github.io/README.md

 ## PURPOSE

+These repositories have been constructed for two reasons:
-This repository has been constructed to share scripts, procedures and basically anything that I found a help to me, which inturn maybe helpful for you.
+1. To share scripts, procedures and basically anything that I found a help to me, which inturn maybe helpful for you.
+1. To learn by _doing_, not just watching YouTube and pretending. ;)

 Where possible, the contents are shared with complementing video via YouTube.

 ## FEATURED

+### [QS File Template][QSfiletemplate]
+QS File Template is for anyone building a website from complete scratch based on HTML and CSS.
+The script reduces time in the basic setup of file structure as the folders and files are ready to go.
+QT File Template is designed to be run as the first part of the process of writing the website.

+## LANGUAGES

 - [x] [__Python__][Python]
 - [x] [__HTML__][HTML]